≡ Menu

 Why do life insurance companies care if I have been diagnosed with Skin Cancer?

-It’s understandable that life insurance companies will want to know about any cancer diagnosis, including skin cancer.
+Understandably, life insurance companies will want to know about any cancer diagnosis, including skin cancer.
 As such, it’s not surprising that individuals who have been diagnosed with skin cancer in the past will be asked a few questions before being approved for a life insurance policy.

-It’s worth noting that there are different types of skin cancers, and life insurance companies may approach each type differently.
+That there are different types of skin cancers, and life insurance companies may approach each type differently.
 Therefore, it’s crucial to understand the type of skin cancer you have been diagnosed with and how the insurer is likely to view it.

-In the next section, we will briefly discuss the types of skin cancers an individual might be diagnosed with and how life insurance companies typically evaluate each type.
+The following section will briefly discuss the types of skin cancers an individual might be diagnosed with and how life insurance companies typically evaluate each type.
 This information can help you prepare for the underwriting process and increase your chances of getting approved for the best life insurance coverage.

 Skin Cancer Defined.